 To provide students with access to consistent, high-quality care that complements the health and well-being programming offered on-campus at Columbia Health, Teachers College offers the Columbia Student Health Insurance Plan, in partnership with Columbia University and Aetna Student Health, to all registered students enrolled in degree-granting programs.

-For the most recent plan brochures and information regarding the levels (gold and platinum) of plans offered, please visit the Teachers College Columbia University specific webpage.
+For the most recent plan brochures and information regarding the levels (90 and 100) of plans offered, please visit the Teachers College Columbia University specific webpage.

 Period of Coverage: